northeast-kansas-library-system/next/source/tools/notices_slips/account_payment.rst

 Notice information
 ------------------

-- Recipient: This notice is e-mailed a borrower's primary e-mail address
+- Recipient: This notice is e-mailed a borrower's :term:`first valid email<First valid email>` address

 - Trigger: This notice is sent automatically when a fee is paid on a borrower's account